Sergio Aragonés Destroys DC: Plot

 The Legion of Superheroes is portrayed too, in a failed attempt to select members for the team.
 In the middle of the "job interviews", an alien spacecraft lands on Earth, and its commander demands to speak to the leader of the Legion.
 There's a huge fight to decide who's the leader.
 Hawkman shows up again, but leaves quickly, and the leader dispute restarts.

-Finally, the Justice League of America (Superman, Batman, Wonder Woman, Hawkman, Martian Manhunter, Aquaman, The Flash and Kyle Rayner as Green Lantern) is assembled.
+Finally, the Justice League of America (Superman, Batman, Wonder Woman, Hawkman, Martian Manhunter, Aquaman, the Flash, and Kyle Rayner as Green Lantern) is assembled.
 They try to find out who is trying to destroy them, and recount some milestone events of the DC Universe, like Barry Allen's death in Crisis on Infinite Earths and Hal Jordan becoming Parallax.
-It's then revealed that Aragonés himself didn't choose the main villain.
+It is then revealed that Aragonés himself did not choose the main villain.

 After looking at old comic books, Aragonés chooses Johnny DC, the company's promotional mascot from the 1960s, as the villain.
 Allegedly, the character was "fired" by DC when a new comic book style was decided by the editors.
 Johnny DC talks briefly to the Justice League, condemning their change of attitude, and then "adapts itself to the 90s", becoming a gigantic monster, parodying the archetypes of characters of the time.

 The monstrous Johnny DC attacks the Justice League (and some other characters) and defeats them easily.
 Superman asks Batman to think of a solution before they are all annihilated.
 After a merchandise page, Batman says he would buy a CD player, model CD YNNHOJ, to which Johnny DC queries "And what in the name of Mort Weisinger is a CD YNNHOJ?"
-Having pronounced his own name backwards (in the same trick that is used to make Mr. Mxyzptlk disappear), Johnny DC is defeated and disappears in a dense smoke.
+Having pronounced his own name backwards (in the same trick that is used to make Mister Mxyzptlk disappear), Johnny DC is defeated and disappears in a dense smoke.

 Aragonés and Evanier, after finishing the story, go to the DC headquarters, where Aragonés expects to be well treated after showing the editors the story.
 Aragonés is kicked out of the DC building, but the story is published anyway, because a distracted DC employee puts the story along with other Vertigo comics selected for printing.